Carborane

-Carboranes are electron-delocalized (non-classically bonded) clusters composed of boron, carbon and hydrogen atoms.
+Carboranes (or carbaboranes) are electron-delocalized (non-classically bonded) clusters composed of boron, carbon and hydrogen atoms.
 Like many of the related boron hydrides, these clusters are polyhedra or fragments of polyhedra.
 Carboranes are one class of heteroboranes.

 In terms of scope, carboranes can have as few as 5 and as many as 14 atoms in the cage framework.
 The majority have two cage carbon atoms.
 The corresponding C-alkyl and B-alkyl analogues are also known in a few cases.

 Structure and bonding

 Carboranes and boranes adopt 3-dimensional cage (cluster) geometries in sharp contrast to typical organic compounds.
 Cages are compatible with sigma—delocalized bonding, whereas hydrocarbons are typically chains or rings.

 Like for other electron-delocalized polyhedral clusters, the electronic structure of these cluster compounds can be described by the Wade–Mingos rules.
-Like the related boron hydrides, these clusters are polyhedra or fragments of polyhedra, and are similarly classified as closo-, nido-, arachno-, hypho-, etc., based on whether they represent a complete (closo-) polyhedron or a polyhedron that is missing one (nido-), two (arachno-), three (hypho-), or more vertices.
+Like the related boron hydrides, these clusters are polyhedra or fragments of polyhedra, and are similarly classified as closo-, nido-, arachno-, hypho-, hypercloso-, iso-, klado-, conjuncto- and megalo-, based on whether they represent a complete (closo-) polyhedron or a polyhedron that is missing one (nido-), two (arachno-), three (hypho-), or more vertices.
 Carboranes are a notable example of heteroboranes.

 The essence, these rules emphasize delocalized, multi-centered bonding for B-B, C-C, and B-C interactions.